-If fuel is added to any other tank, DO NOT attempt to pump fuel out; these systems are not designed to pump fuel.
-Fuel must be removed by qualified personal only.
+If fuel is added to any other tank by mistake, DO NOT attempt to pump fuel out; these systems are not designed to pump fuel.
+Fuel must be removed by qualified personnel only.
 Fuel in other systems will also require replacement of that system and/or many components.